alfredbrannare/kino-nextjs-app/README.md

 - Navigates to the 'FILMER' page.
 - Searches for 'Minecraft' and confirms the movie is displayed.
 - Clears the search field and ensures all movies are displayed again.
-- Sorts the movies by 'Högst betyg' and confirms 'Interstellar' is displayed first.
+- Sorts the movies by 'Högst betyg' and confirms the MovieCards are in descending order.

 ### A Deployment:

-- The short backstory:
-A long time ago in our first courses when We still didn’t understand what Express was, we came across Render.com and created a small API route where we got our first response in JSON.
+- The short backstory: A long time ago in our first courses when We still didn’t understand what Express was, we came across Render.com and created a small API route where we got our first response in JSON.

-- Nowadays:
-The service is basically a website connected to GitHub that provides users with a free slice of server time which shuts down after 15 minutes of inactivity.
+- Nowadays: The service is basically a website connected to GitHub that provides users with a free slice of server time which shuts down after 15 minutes of inactivity.
 Render service itself is very flexible and easy to scale.
 From the very beginning we deployed the site to production so we could monitor it during development and ensure it worked without errors — and it did that perfectly!
 After every commit it automatically detects that the site needs to be rebuilt and runs npm run build, run and install.
 It also provides a convenient and secure environment for environment variables.
 It might be a bit pricey but our database is hosted on MongoDB Atlas and so far that has been enough for us.

 ### Cypress E2E test: Event flow (`eventPage.cy.js`)